Overview

 Personal Trading

-Employees of ours are permitted to personally invest their own monies in securities, which may also be,
+Employees are allowed to invest their own money in securities, including securities that may also be

 AllGen Financial Advisors, Inc.